thingsboard/thingsboard.github.io/docs/user-guide/integrations/ttn.md

 ![image](/images/user-guide/integrations/ttn/ttn-decoder.png)

-Press **Save payload function**
+- Click **Save payload function**

-##### Device Registration in TheThingsNetwork
+##### Device Registration in The Things Network (TTN)

-Next step is a Device creation in the TTN.
-Open **Devices** page and press **register device**
+The next step is to create a device in TTN.

+- Open the **Devices** page and click **register device**
-- Device ID - thermostat_a
+    - Device ID: thermostat_a
-- Device EUI - press **generate** button for generating random identified
+    - Device EUI: click the **Generate** button to generate a random identifier number.

 ![image](/images/user-guide/integrations/ttn/ttn-add-device.png)

-Press **Register** button.
+- Click the **Register** button.

-## Integration with the Thingsboard
+## Integration with ThingsBoard
-In the TheThingsNetwork, we already make all required configuration (register device, decoder function, and register application).
-Now we can start configuring the Thingsboard.
+Next, we will start to configure ThingsBoard by creating:

+ - the Uplink Data Converter.
+ - the Downlink Data Converter
+ - the TTN Integration in ThingsBoard.

-##### Thingsboard Uplink Data Converter
+##### ThingsBoard Uplink Data Converter

-First, we need to create Uplink Data converter that will be used for receiving messaged from the TTN.
-The converter should transform incoming payload into the required message format.
+First, we need to create the Uplink Data converter that will be used for receiving the messages from TTN.
+The converter should transform the incoming payload into the required message format.
-Message must contains **deviceName** and **deviceType**.
-Those fields are used for submitting data to the correct device.
-If a device was not found then new device will be created.
+The Message must contains the **deviceName** and **deviceType**.
+These fields are used to submit the data to the correct device.
+If a device cannot be found, a new device will be created.
-Here is how payload from TheThingsNetwork will look like:
+Here is how the payload from The Things Network (TTN) will look like:
 {% highlight json %}
 {
     "app_id": "tb_platform",